Kerry to lay out vision for Israeli-Palestinian peace

 Israeli officials described the abstention as a "shameful" decision.
 President-elect Donald Trump, who urged the White House to veto the resolution, chided the world body as "just a club for people to get together, talk and have a good time."

-On Tuesday, U.S. State Department spokesman Mark Toner said Kerry's speech would lay out next steps for a peaceful solution based on Israeli and Palestinian states side by side.
-Toner said the United States hoped the U.N. vote would serve as a "wake-up call" that settlements are a detriment to a two-state solution.
+State Department spokesman Mark Toner on Tuesday said the United States hoped the U.N. vote would serve as a "wake-up call" that settlements are a detriment to a two-state solution.

 Israel for decades has pursued a policy of building Jewish settlements on territory it captured in a 1967 war with its Arab neighbors, including the West Bank and East Jerusalem.

-Most countries view the settlements as illegal and an obstacle to peace.
-Israel disagrees, citing a biblical connection to the land.
+Most countries view the settlements as an obstacle to peace.
+Israel disagrees, citing a biblical, historical and political connection to the land, as well as security interests.
 Washington considers the settlement activity illegitimate.

 Since learning last week of Kerry's planned speech, Israeli officials have been concerned he might use the address to lay out parameters for a Middle East peace deal.